telerik/ajax-docs/controls/grid/columns/resizing.md

 If you want the columns in your grid to be resizable, set the **ClientSettings.Resizing.AllowColumnResize** property to **True**.
 When **AllowColumnResize** is **True**, users can resize columns by dragging the handle between column headers.
 The default value for this property is **false**.

->note If you want the rows to be resizable as well, set the **ClientSettings.Resizing.AllowRowResize** property to **True** .
+>tip If you want the rows to be resizable as well, set the **ClientSettings.Resizing.AllowRowResize** property to **True** .
 This allows users to drag the handle between two rows to resize them.
 The default value for this property is **False** .
 >

 When resizing is enabled (**AllowColumnResize** is **True**), you can disable column resizing for individual columns by setting the column's **Resizable** property to **False**.
 Setting a column's **Resizable** property has no effect if **AllowColumnResize** is **False**.

->note Note that after finishing resizing, the columns located on the right side of the current resized column will be automatically resized to equal portions.
+>tip Note that after finishing resizing, the columns located on the right side of the current resized column will be automatically resized to equal portions.
 This is expected - the browser resizes the rest of the columns by itself.
 The behavior could be avoided by enabling *ResizeGridOnColumnResize* .
 >